souravjain540/scraping-amazon-article/readme.md

 ### Scraping the advanced data points

-As we progress in our scraping journey, it's now time to focus on the more complex data fields like image URLs and product attributes overview.
-To extract data from these fields, we'll need to utilize the `map` function for iterating over all matching elements and fetching data from each of them.
+As we progress in our scraping journey, it's time to focus on the more complex data fields like image URLs and product attributes overview.
+To extract data from these fields, we must utilize the `map` function to iterate over all matching elements and fetch data from each.
 Let's start with image URLs.

 ```typescript
 const SELECTORS = {